EdyTheCow/docker-media-center/docs/config/riven.md

 | add.domain.com    |  CNAME | dmc.domain.com   |
 | riven.domain.com  |  CNAME | dmc.domain.com   |

-By setting DNS records this way, you can change server's IP by changing only one value instead of every subdomains target value.
+By setting DNS records this way, you can later on change server's IP by changing only one value instead of modifying every subdomains target value.

+### Create required directories

 ## Traefik

-### Setting correct permissions for `acme.json` file
+### Setting correct permissions for `acme.json`

 Navigate to `_base/data/traefik/` and run
 ``` sh
 sudo chmod 600 acme.json
 ```
-This is where Traefik will store all of generated certificates for our services
+This is where Traefik will store all of generated certificates for our services.

 ### Basic auth

-Navigate to `_base/data/traefik/.htpasswd` and paste your generated user/pass in MD5 format.
-This will be your basic auth user/pass for all services exposed to internet.
+Navigate to `_base/data/traefik/.htpasswd` this is where we'll define basic auth user/pass for all services exposed to internet.
 You can generate user / pass pair by using command below.
 Replace `USER` and `PASSWORD` with your own.
 ``` sh
 printf "USER:$(openssl passwd -apr1 PASSWORD)\n"